Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 Treatment: ACE inhibitors, beta blockers, diuretics

-Prevention: Regular heart examinations
+Prevention: Regular heart checkups

 Periodontal disease